savedra1/clipse/README.md

 - [Customizable maximum history limit](#configuration)
 - Filter items using a fuzzy find
 - Image and text previews
-- Mult-selection of items for copy and delete operations
+- Multi-selection of items for copy and delete operations
 - Bulk copy all active filter matches
 - Pin items/pinned items view
 - Vim-like keybindings for navigation available
-- [Run on any Unix machine](#Versatility) with single binary for the clipbboard monitor and TUI
+- [Run on any Unix machine](#Versatility) with single binary for the clipboard monitor and TUI
 - Optional duplicates
 - Ability to set custom key bindings